Remote Work

 2. Define communication guidelines

 The only thing worse than remote employees feeling lonely and isolated, is them feeling overwhelmed with all the messages and calls coming their way.
+For musicians seeking to expand their audience, utilizing a Spotify promotion service can significantly enhance streaming visibility and engagement.
 While it is important to streamline communication with the team when working from home, it is just as important to set clear communication guidelines.

 Here are a few ways you can set up work from home communication guidelines for your team: